Edinburgh West (Scottish Parliament constituency)

-Edinburgh West was a constituency of the Scottish Parliament (Holyrood) from 1999 until 2011.
+Edinburgh West was a constituency of the Scottish Parliament from 1999 until 2011.
 It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 It was also one of nine constituencies in the Lothians electoral region, which elected seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 From the Scottish Parliament election, 2011, the Edinburgh West constituency was re-drawn and renamed Edinburgh Western.

 Electoral region

 The other eight constituencies of the Lothians region were: Edinburgh Central, Edinburgh East and Musselburgh, Edinburgh North and Leith, Edinburgh Pentlands, Edinburgh South, Linlithgow, Livingston and Midlothian.

 The region covered the City of Edinburgh council area, the West Lothian council area, part of the Midlothian council area, and part of the East Lothian council area.

 Constituency boundaries and council area

 The Edinburgh West constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
 In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.